47 Comments

 Expand full comment

-What are your thoughts?
-Talking about?
+What are you talking about?
 Nobody is staging an insurrection at the Canadian House of Parliament.
 Canada’s Parliament is functional enough to pass government funding legislation.
 Which country is “snoozing and losing?”

 Expand full comment